Bearings make your inline or roller skate wheels freely spin!

 While regular bearings are made from stainless steel, ceramic bearings are made from ceramic silicon nitride (Si2N4).
 Because ceramic bearings are rounder with a smoother surface and more uniform size, friction is reduced and that can contribute to a less energy required to spin the wheels.
 A ceramic bearing is also harder than steel bearings (up to 30%), which improves durability, and they also don’t rust so less maintenance should be required.

 Tldr: if you are planning to just skate at home, in a parking lot, on the street, or on a court for funsies, then ABEC 1-7 bearings would be fine.
 If you are training for a competitive roller derby season, skate park contest, or speed skating race, then ABEC 9 or Swiss bearings might get you to go faster.
-If you are competing in the Blading Cup or Roller Derby World Championships, trying out for the USA Inline Speed Skating Team, or just want the absolutely smoothest and fastest roll, then ceramic bearings might help you get an edge over the competition.
+If you are competing in the Blading Cup or Roller Derby World Championships, going for Gold with the USA Inline Speed Skating Team, or just want the absolutely smoothest and fastest roll, then ceramic bearings might help you get an edge over the competition.